beamer-bridge/beamer/docs/source/agent.rst

   waiting on any operation, regardless of reasons.
 Typical common issues here are a slow RPC server and a slow/unstable network.
 * It must be possible to shut down the agent cleanly and reasonably quickly (at most few seconds).
-* Restarting the agent must not lose any information about previously executed actions e.g. filed requests, claims, challenges etc.
+* Restarting the agent must not lose any information about previously executed actions e.g. filled requests, claims, challenges etc.
 * The agent should avoid serializing anything to non-volatile storage.